yourownmood/crypto-candidates/README.md

 * Run `npm install`
 * Rename `portfolio.sample.json` as `portfolio.json`.
-* Include the currencies which are currently in your portfolio in `portfolio.json`.
+* Include the currencies and amount which are currently in your portfolio in `portfolio.json`.
 * Setup your filters in the `Filter parameters:` section of `index.js`

 ## How to run: